HubbardJacob/MineSplines/README.md

 The minespline project is a library for grouping potential detections of landmines into curves.
 This library can also be used for grouping detections of any field of points.

 # Example Usage
+The following example geojson files can be found in the <a href="https://gitlab.com/hubbarj6/minesplines/master/data"> data directory</a> <br>
 <b>MinelineHardCases1_1 geojson file</b>
 ```bash
 python -m minespline.mineliner evaluate MinelineHardCases1_1.geojson